-We will host four workshops in 2019 to explain the program eligibility requirements and guide users through the application process:
+We will host four workshop webinars in 2022 to explain program eligibility requirements and guide users through the application process:

 Registration for each workshop opens one month prior to the workshop date.
-Register on Event Brite.
+Register on Eventbrite.

-|Soil Depth (in.)||3,500-20,000 (SF)*|
+|Soil Depth (in.)||5,000-20,000 (SF)*|

 |* The reimbursement rate for SF of planted area over 20,000 SF is calculated using 50% of the rate shown above|

 All non City-owned properties are eligible to apply for funding, but applicants must confirm whether the property is served by combined sewers, separate sewers, or direct drainage.
-Applicants should use the map below for planning, guidance, and reference purposes only.
+Applicants should use the reference map for planning, guidance, and reference purposes only.